-Additionally, sunflower seeds are a good source of iron.
-100g contain 3.8 mg of iron and 1oz contains 1.1 mg!
-Women need 18 mg of iron daily.
-Men need only 11 mg.
+Additionally, sunflower seeds are a good dietary source of iron.
+They contain 3.8 mg of iron per 100g.
+A serving contains 1.1 mg, or 6% of the DV.

 Finally, iron is key for increased energy, as it provides muscles with oxygen.
 So, we burn more calories and lose weight faster.

-Adequate amounts of vitamin B6 help overweight people who follow a restricted calorie diet to lose more weight.
+Adequate amounts of vitamin B6 help overweight people who follow a hypocaloric diet to lose weight.
 Furthermore, high vitamin B6 intake protects fat-free mass!
-That’s vital for long-term weight loss.
-So, sunflower seeds should be part of a healthy long-term diet.
+That’s vital for a leaner body.
+So, sunflower seeds should be part of a well-balanced, long-term diet.

-Obese people tend to have low levels of vitamin E. Vitamin E is beneficial for people who want to lose weight, as it seems to improve insulin resistance and reduce inflammation which is another reason of obesity!
+Obese people tend to have low levels of vitamin E. Vitamin E is beneficial for people who want to lose weight, as it seems to improve insulin resistance and reduce inflammation!